All Products

 if(ip != null){

-tvInfo.setText("The IP address of the resolved domain name is: "+ ip);
+tvInfo.setText("The resolved IP for the domain is: "+ ip);

 }

-// Call the getIPV4DInfoByUrl method in the HTTPDNS SDK to get the URL from the domainInfo object after the target domain name is resolved.
-In this URL, the host in the original URL is replaced with the IP address.
+// Call the getIPV4DInfoByUrl method from the HTTPDNS SDK to obtain a DomainInfo object.
+The URL in this object is the original URL with its host replaced by the resolved IP address.

 DomainInfo dinfo = DNSResolver.getInstance().getIPV4DInfoByUrl(hostUrl);